 - The program itself, for starters, being the Freeware alternative to Vocaloid.

 - It's impossible to count the number of Vocaloid expies floating around in the fandom even with a dedicated list.
-Granted, this is often because of the fact that Vocaloids can range anywhere between 200 to 400 dollars in price while Utauloids are, obviously, free.
+Granted, this is often because of the fact that Vocaloids can range anywhere between 200 to 400 dollars in price while UTAU voicebanks are, obviously, free.

-- Helium Speech: Either done intentionally with some Utauloid voicebanks for the lulz, unintentionally in an attempt to make Utauloid Miku equivalents, or as the result of putting the voicebank at an extremely high pitch.
+- Helium Speech: Either done intentionally with some UTAU voicebanks for the lulz, unintentionally in an attempt to make UTAU Miku equivalents, or as the result of putting the voicebank at an extremely high pitch.

-- Reality Is Unrealistic: Due to attempts to make Utauloids sound either like anime characters, like Miku, or generally make unique voice tones, this tends to pop up frequently with more 'realistic' voicebanks, often using the Utauloid's creators normal sounding voice.
-More often than not, you'll end up seeing at least one person complaining about a male Utauloid not sounding like a chain smoker or a woman's voice being too deep to be a woman. *
+- Reality Is Unrealistic: Due to attempts to make UTAU sound either like anime characters, like Miku, or generally make unique voice tones, this tends to pop up frequently with more 'realistic' voicebanks, often using the UTAU creators normal sounding voice.
+More often than not, you'll end up seeing at least one person complaining about a male UTAU not sounding like a chain smoker or a woman's voice being too deep to be a woman. *

 - Surprisingly Good Foreign Language: While the program was originally made for Japanese vocals, it's not impossible to make voicebanks of other languages in it if you know what you're doing, as well as a good deal about the language in question's phonetic structure.
-Notably, in addition to Japanese, there are quite a few banks out there that support Surprisingly Good English as well as surprisingly good spanish.
+Notably, in addition to Japanese, there are quite a few banks out there that support Surprisingly Good English, as well as surprisingly Korean and good Spanish.

-- Vocal Dissonance: Depending on the creator, this is either Invoked intentionally for the lulz with some Utauloids, or a difference in opinions on the design matching the voice.
+- Vocal Dissonance: Depending on the creator, this is either Invoked intentionally for the lulz with some UTAU, or a difference in opinions on the design matching the voice.

 General Character Tropes